HacAtac/hacGraphQL/README.md

 # This is just so I can refresh my memory on creating TypDef/Resolvers and then writing Queries/Mutations with GraphQL.

-# This project uses React, Node, GraphQL
+# This project uses React, Node, GraphQL, Express with Apollo server